mappls-api/mappls-react-native-sdk/docs/v1.0.2/Tracking Widget.md

 6.  `routeChangeBuffer(number)`: The distance defined for call reroute for the provided current location.
 7.  `polylineRefresh(boolean)`: To remove the route at the same time as the rider progresses along the route.
-8.  `latentViz(boolean)`: To set the boolean value for smooth visualization when rider suddenly jumps off-route.
-Incurs an additional routing call.// default false
+8.  `latentViz(string)`: To set the string value for smooth visualization when rider suddenly jumps off-route.
+Incurs an additional routing call.// [Acceptable values for this is : jump,fly & route]
 9. `latentVizRadius(number)`:
 10.  `cameraZoomLevel(number)`: To set the camera zoom level.
 11.  `fitBoundsPadding (number)`: To set the padding for the fitbound.// default 80